-Acknowledgements.
-This work has received support from the EU 7th Framework Programme project 318490 (SENSATION), by the European Space Agency under contract number RFP/NC/IPL-PTE/GLC/as/881.2014, by the CDZ project 1023 (CAP), and by the ERC Advanced Investigators Grant 695614 (POWVER).
-We are grateful to Boudewijn Haverkort and Marijn Jongerden (both from Universiteit Twente), Kim Larsen, Marius Mikučonis, Erik Ramsgaard Wognsen (all from Aalborg University), and all further participants of SENSATION as well as experts at GomSpace for very fruitful discussion and support.
+This work has received support from the EU 7th Framework Programme project 318490 (SENSATION), by the European Space Agency under contract number RFP/NC/IPL-PTE/GLC/as/881.2014, by the CDZ project 1023 (CAP), by the Czech Science Foundation project P202/12/G061, and by the ERC Advanced Investigators Grants POWVER and LASSO.
+The GOMX-3 mission is supported by the European Space Agency under contract number RFP/NC/IPL-PTE/GLC/as/881.2014.